chemmedia/knowledgeworker-embedded-asset-api/README.md

 ```

 ### `message(message: Message): void`
-If you need additional custom behaviour, a customization of the resonsive layout engine in Knowledgeworker Create is needed.
+If you need additional custom behaviour, a customization of the responsive layout engine in Knowledgeworker Create is needed.
 Please contact [Knowledgeworker Create Support](https://support.chemmedia.de/).
 If necessary, we will then ask you to send additional data via the `message` action.

 Type:
 ```TypeScript